merovex-press/benwilson.io-old/content/permissions.md

 Guest bloggers retain the copyright to the posts they write.
 The above permission guidelines do not apply to their work.
 If you are interested in re-posting or publishing their content, you must contact them directly.
 I cannot serve as a broker, agent, or contact point.

-If you have some use for my content that is not covered here, please email me at [ben@merovex.com](mailto:ben@merovex.com?subject=Site%20Content%20Use).
+If you have some use for my content that is not covered here, please email me at {{<email-obfuscation email="legal@merovex.com" subject="Site Content Use">}}.

 <p>The above text of this page is <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)</a></p>